berryboy2012/VkLearn/README.md

 For synchronization, Vulkan gives fine-grained concepts for maximum parallelism.
 The details can be found at [the synchronization part of Vulkan specs](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#synchronization).

+A rough summary would be as follows (The spec does a pretty poor job at setting up expectations right at first glance):
+- The stages inside a subpass are mostly in order, so you don't need to specify the ordering between vertex shader and fragment shader inside a pipeline.
+But no guarantees about ordering between stages of different subpasses.
+Those can be specified by subpass dependencies.
+There might be other implicit execution ordering rules in the spec.
+- There is no guarantee about the execution order of the commands being sent to devices, provided if you don't use Vulkan's synchronization facilities.
+- If synchronization facilities are used, their scopes are built upon the submission order, so you don't need to be insanely verbose when specifying the execution order of your commands.
+For example, when setting a semaphore, you don't need to worry about the semaphore being applied to commands that were already submitted.

+Please note that the summary above is not meant to be accurate, but a mental model to aid understanding when reading the spec.

 The facilities to interact between host and device are built around command buffers and queries.

 ## Useful resources: